Law and Religion Clinic

 Examples of the principal beneficiaries of the Clinic’s efforts will include: (1) individuals seeking to practice the tenets of their religions in the restrictive environments of prison, military, and educational settings; (2) religious institutions discriminated against in municipal land-use decisions; and (3) individuals denied benefits or opportunities because of their religious exercise or beliefs, in the employment context or elsewhere.

-Texas Law is a diverse and inclusive institution.
-The Law and Religion Clinic will contribute to that inclusivity, both by representing parties with a wide range of beliefs and nonbeliefs and by respecting the interests of those who study and work here.
-The Clinic therefore will not engage in litigation that can succeed only at the expense of the legal rights of groups represented in our community.
+Texas Law is a diverse community.
+The Law and Religion Clinic will contribute to that diversity by representing parties with a wide range of beliefs and nonbeliefs and by respecting the interests of those who study and work here.

 The Law and Religion Clinic launched in January 2021.